darklaunch/darklaunch.com/blog/2012/08/15/os-x-bash-watch-command.md

-To run a command similar to the Linux "watch" command on Mac OSX, do the following:
+To run a command similar to the Linux `watch` command on Mac OSX, do the following:

 ```sh
 while :; do your_command; done